HITECHCRIME/HC_SG150/README.md

 aye

 CHORUS
-(one of) what's fair is not the aim crushed by a world all gang all in together years apart, same place
+what's fair is not the aim
+crushed by a world all gang
+all in together
+years apart, same place

+I know connection's hard enough
+(such) distaste
-I know connection's hard (enough) distaste i don't wanna fight i don't wanna lose my place yeah i don't wanna lose my place
+i don't wanna fight
+i don't wanna lose my place yeah i don't wanna lose my place